ubc-cirrus-lab/ibm-cloud-code-engine-traces/README.md

 ## Using the Data

-All data is stored in pickle format and sgould be loaded using Python Pandas library as DataFrames.
+All data is stored in pickle format and should be loaded using Python Pandas library as DataFrames.

 ```python
 import pandas as pd